-2. Boating on Lake Tahoe at Tahoe Tavern.

-3. Emerald Bay, Lake Tahoe.
+2. Boating on Lake Tahoe at Tahoe Tavern 3.
+Emerald Bay, Lake Tahoe hotel service has been established on the western shore of the lake and is open during the summer season.
+It is reached by auto-stage from Truckee, three miles.

-4. Mount Tallac, Lake Tahoe.
+4. Mount Tallac, Lake Tahoe